purr/solanity/README.md

 python convert.py
 ```

+The script will:

+1. Convert the hex seed to a proper Solana keypair
-The script will save the keypair in a file named `keypair_PUBLICKEY.json`, where PUBLICKEY is the base58-encoded public key.
-You can then use this file with Solana CLI tools.
+2. Save it in a file named `keypair_PUBLICKEY.json`, where PUBLICKEY is the base58-encoded public key
+3. Display the public key for verification

+You can then use this keypair file with Solana CLI tools.

 # Find a Solana vanity address using GPUs